jwkim960315/WesCourse/README.md

 - Connections to/from ClearDB is pretty slow, which may cause some troubles during the following actions:
     * Liking/Unliking a rating may take up to a second to complete
     * After changing a profile picture, loading a page from the web application will take some time
-- Some pages might have some shift/disappear effects because of CSS files not being loaded completely
+- Some pages might have some shift or appearing/disappearing effects because of the CSS files not being loaded completely on time

 ## Issues